lumberjack1970/EasyWeightforNX/README.md

 * **Which should you use** - _EW_Material_12mm Plywood.vb_ **or** _NX_Material_12mm Plywood.vb_**?**

 It's important to understand that the Easyweight project originated from a straightforward concept: circumventing NX's limitations when using it without a material license, allowing for body modifications and the assignment of a material name.
 As the project evolved, I discovered that it was also possible to assign built-in materials, presenting you with two options.
 Ideally, I should deprecate the first one, but I've chosen to keep it because it represents the original concept — and I love its simple and elegant solution to such limitations.
 The choice is ultimately yours, but I encourage you to develop your own built-in material library and use the second - **associative** - option.
 Every subsequent journal is prepared to accept either one or has an alternative.
+You will find 3 example files to start with for each version (Stainless Steel, Fabric and 12mm Plywood).

 ### EW_Material_12mm Plywood.vb